cognitamain/cognita-docs.github.io/_posts/2022-12-09-HowToSetPageVisibilityForParentAndPublicToPrevent404.md

 categories: [Wordpress Admin]
 author: Himani Guleria
 ---
-{% include image.html img="subpage_beforeupdate.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}
+{% include image.html img="subpage_afterupdate.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

 ## Description

-To prevent a subpage from having 404-page error the visibility of its Parent Page should not be set as Private.
-The Parent Page should always be set to public if we want to show its subpage for the right permalinks structure.
-Please see below in the screenshots how to set the Parent Page to Public.
+A subpage should not have its parent page's visibility set to private to prevent a 404-page error.
+The parent page should always be set to public if we want to show its subpages for the correct permalink structure.

 ## Using the Page Visibility

-In the above screenshots we want to show “Choosing the Right School Page” under the “Admissions”.
-So, when we will edit the Subpage (Choosing the Right School Page), we will have to select Admissions as its parent from the dropdown -> Page Attributes as shown in above screenshot.
-And if the Parent page (Admissions) is set to Private it will not be visible in the dropdown list.
-In such case there will be no parent as shown below: `
+In the below screenshot if we see the parent page and subpage and their page properties.
+We can see in the subpages that the parent page is not set (no parent).
+The parent page's visibility is set to private.

+Parent page :

+{% include image.html img="parentpage_visibility_private.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

 Subpage:

 {% include image.html img="subpage_beforeupdate.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

+Before any change in subpage content if we see *permalink* and page properties section.
+We can see that there is no parent selected and the parent page slug is added to the link.

-If any page was set on private before, and this time if we have made some changes (like content changes).
+If a page was previously set to private, and this time if we have made some changes (like content changes).

-Parent page :

-{% include image.html img="parentpage_visibility_private.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

-Subpage after some content update with out doing any ohter setting:
+After a few content updates without any other settings the subpage will look like this in the admin side:

 {% include image.html img="subpage_URLchanges_afterupdate.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

-And we update and save the subpage without parent it will cause 404 error on frontend.
+And we update and save the subpage without parent, it will cause 404 error on frontend.

 {% include image.html img="subpage_afterupdate.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

-So, to prevent this we need to set page visibility to public & then choose the parent page from the dropdown of page Attributes (Parent) and then update/save that page with the latest changes.
+So, to prevent this we need to make *parent page* visibility public and then in *subpage* select parent page from dropdown of page attributes (parent) and then update/save that page with latest changes.

-In parent page we have to like :
+In parent page we have to do setting like:

 {% include image.html img="parentpage_visibility_changedTopublic.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

-And in subpage we need to do like :
+After these changes if we see the page, it will be like below screen

 {% include image.html img="choose_parentPage.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

-After if we see the page it will be working
+After these changes if we see the page, it will be like below screen

 {% include image.html img="working_subpage_afterupdate.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

 ## Pro Tip
-> Make sure the visibility of parent page should always be public for its inner pages working.
+> Make sure the parent page's visibility should always be public for its inner pages to work.
+And the parent page in the subpages should be selected appropriately.